robole/markdown-reference/markdown.md

 Markdown is a minimal [markup langauge](https://en.wikipedia.org/wiki/Markup_language) to produce documents for the internet.
 Documents have a *.md* and *.markdown* file extension.

 In 2004, John Gruber wrote and released the informal specification for Markdown.
-Markdown was designed to produce documents that are easy to write and read.
 The motivation was to create a more eloquent alternative to writing in HTML, which can be tedious adding tags to "mark" every piece of content.
 Markdown has a simple syntax in plain text.

 ### Philosophy